 - Add any custom lines for your own demand partner relationships using Manage custom ads.txt lines.

 - Click Save.
-(You can see this in the top right corner of the screen; it only appears if there are changes on the page.)
+(You can see this in the top right corner of the screen; it only appears if changes are made on the page.)

 - Set the ads.txt file location on your root domain (domain.com/ads.txt) to redirect to the Sortable hosted ads.txt domain, as a single valid HTTP/HTTPs redirect (301, 302, or 307).